-- 1. The calculation of the year/semester mark for each subject for the purpose of issuing a certificate in terms of Rule G12 is indicated with the syllabus of each subject (Section II). - 2.
+- The calculation of the year/semester mark for each subject for the purpose of issuing a certificate in terms of Rule G12 is indicated within the syllabus of each subject (Section 11). - 2.
 In addition to the general requirements for a year/semester mark as stipulated in Rule G12, the requirements of G12 (2) shall include: - (i) Adequate attendance at lectures, tutorials, practical's and clinical sessions.
-Lecturers are under no obligation to repeat learning sessions or provide learning materials missed as a result of student absenteeism. - (ii) The compulsory attendance at all functions, organized outings and educational tours arranged by the Department (any cost involvement will be the responsibility of the student).
+Lecturers are under no obligation to repeat learning sessions or provide learning materials missed as a result of student absenteeism. - (ii) The compulsory attendance at all functions, organized outings and educational tours arranged by the Department.